 Courts usually appoint a guardian ad litem (“GAL”) when resolving parenting time and responsibilities issues.
 The guardian ad litem works closely with children to gain a clear understanding of what better serves their interests when it comes to parenting time.

+When can a child choose who to live with?
 If a child has turned 14 years and if the court considers the child mature enough to make reasonable contributions, the judge is more likely to take the child’s opinion and preferences into account.
 Since the child’s preference may be instrumental in serving his or her best interests, the court is less likely to overlook them entirely.

 Modifying Parenting Time Schedules